AadarshM07/amfoss-curriculum/Task-03/1-js-basics/solution.md

 const imageElement;

-- This variable will be useful inorder to store any image elemts that need to be displayed regarding the products
+- This variable will be useful inorder to store any image elemts that need to be displayed regarding the products.

 const Discount;

-- This variable will be useful to store if any discounted price is there
+- This variable will be useful to store if any discounted price is there.

 var tax;

-- This variable will be useful to specify tax rate for products
+- This variable will be useful to specify tax rate for products.

 const actualprice;